Rashi's daughters: Miriam and family

 Miriam bat Shlomo Yitzchaki (Hebrew: מרים בת שלמה יצחקי) was born between 1058 and 1062 and died after 1090.
 She married Judah ben Nathan of Paris and Alvina.
 He was born around 1065 in Mainz and died around 1105 in Paris.

-They had a one known daughter, Alvina, a learned woman whose customs served as an example for other Jewish women.
+They had one known daughter, Alvina, a learned woman whose customs served as an example for other Jewish women.
 They also had three sons: Yom Tov ben Judah, Samson ben Judah and Eliezer ben Judah.
 Yom Tov later moved to Paris and headed a yeshiva there, along with his brothers.

 Rachel and another daughter

 Rachel bat Shlomo Yitzchaki (Hebrew: רחל בת שלמה יצחקי) was born in Troyes around 1070.
 She married Rabbi Eliezer.
 They had no children.

 Almost nothing is known about Rachel except for a letter that Rabbenu Tam wrote to his cousin, Yom Tov, in which he mentioned that their aunt Rachel was divorced from her husband, Eliezer.
 One of Rashi's responsa discusses the case of his young daughter losing a valuable ring at a time when Yocheved and Miriam were adults, so there was clearly another daughter much younger than her older sisters.
 In addition, Rashi is mentioned as having a grandson, Shemiah, and a granddaughter, Miriam, whose mother was neither Yocheved nor Miriam.

-Avraham Grossman, based on a responsum that details how Rashi mourned for a little girl during a Jewish festival even though such mourning is prohibited, have postulated that he was mourning the death of his own young daughter, who would have been younger than Rachel.
+Avraham Grossman, based on a responsum that details how Rashi mourned for a little girl during a Jewish festival even though such mourning is prohibited, has postulated that he was mourning the death of his own young daughter, who would have been younger than Rachel.